What is Google Analytics?

 - Past website traffic by acquisition source: All of your website traffic broken down by source.
 For example, you can see how many visitors came to your website from Google or Bing search engines, Facebook or Twitter social media sites, and/or even those who came from offline advertising sources!

-- Behavior: how a visitor behaves on your website.
-Few examples; what page(s) are viewed most often, how long the average visitor stays on your website, how visitors flow through your website, and/or what page most visitors leave your site from.
+- Behavior: How a visitor behaves on your website.
+A few examples are; what page(s) are viewed most often, how long the average visitor stays on your website, how visitors flow through your website, and/or what page most visitors leave your site from.